richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

                 use_normalized_coordinates=True,
                 line_thickness=8)
             cv2.imshow('object_detection', cv2.resize(image_np, (800, 600)))

+            #This code just stops the program if we press 'q' on our keyboard
             if cv2.waitKey(25) & 0xFF == ord('q'):
                 cap.release()
                 cv2.destroyAllWindows()
                 break
 except Exception as e:
-    print("Done")
     cap.release()
 run_inference(detection_model, cap)
 ```

 #### Congratulations you've made if to the end.

-#### If you have got the final output, just take a moment and appricate yourself for doing this
+#### If you have got the final output, just take a moment and appreciate yourself for doing this

 #### If you did not get the output, find out what went wrong , take it as a challenge.
 This way you will learn a lot.